dliang2000/MockAbstraction/RESULTS.md

 ```
 Soot's mock counts were manually added from the output.

+Locate
+"Total Invocations"
+"Invocations On Mocks:"
+in the Soot output.

 # Run the following command in bin/python-scripts/ to generate mock counts for Doop's mock counts
 # You may need to update the keys for MYMAP so it recognize each benchmark's results folder